-The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of our Preferred Stock entitled to vote at the meeting is necessary to constitute a quorum at the meeting.
-Votes of stockholders of record who are present at the meeting in person or by proxy and abstentions are counted for purposes of determining whether a quorum exists.
-Broker non-votes will not be counted for purposes of determining whether a quorum exists.
+The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of our common stock entitled to vote is necessary to constitute a quorum at the meeting.
+Votes of stockholders of record who are present at the meeting in person or by proxy, abstentions and broker non-votes are counted for purposes of determining whether a quorum exists.

-What Appraisal Rights Would I Have as a Dissenter?
+What Dissenters' Rights Do I Have?

-Under Delaware law, stockholders are not entitled to dissenters' rights of appraisal on the proposal referred to herein.
+Under Delaware law, stockholders are not entitled to dissenters' rights of appraisal on any proposal referred to herein.

-Attending the Special Meeting
+Attending the Annual Meeting

-The special meeting will be held at 1:00 p.m., EDT, on October 4, 2010, at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., The Chrysler Center, 666 Third Avenue, 25th Floor, New York, New York, 10017.
+The annual meeting will be held at 09:00 a.m., EST, on May 25, 2010, at our corporate headquarters at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
 When you arrive at our corporate headquarters, signs will direct you to the appropriate meeting room.
-You need not attend the special meeting in order to vote.
+You need not attend the annual meeting in order to vote.

-If you plan to attend the meeting, you must register in advance by no later than September 27, 2010.
+If you plan to attend the meeting, you must register in advance by no later than May 18, 2010.
 Registration will be granted only to registered and beneficial owners.
 You may register by contacting our investor relations office by telephone at (908) 517-7330, by mail at Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922, by fax at (866) 271-3466, or by e-mail to ir@cyclacel.com.
 When contacting us, please provide the name under which you hold shares of record or the evidence of your beneficial ownership of shares described below.

 Please note that if you hold your shares in "street name" (that is, through a broker or other nominee), you will need to send a written request for registration either by regular mail, fax or e-mail, along with proof of share ownership, such as a copy of the portion of your voting instruction form showing your name and address, a bank or brokerage firm account statement or a letter from the broker, trustee, bank or nominee holding your shares, confirming ownership.
-Requests for registration will be processed in the order in which they are received and must be requested no later than September 27, 2010.
+Requests for registration will be processed in the order in which they are received and must be requested no later than May 18, 2009.
 Please note that seating is limited and requests for registration will be accepted on a first-come, first-served basis.
 On the day of the meeting, each stockholder will be required to present a valid picture identification such as a driver's license or passport.
-Seating will begin at 1:00 p.m.
-EDT and the meeting will begin at 1:00 p.m.
-EDT.
+Seating will begin at 08:00 a.m. and the meeting will begin at 09:00 a.m.